tc39/proposal-function-pipe-flow/README.md

    There would be one standard name for each of these functions, rather than various names from various libraries that refer to the same thing.

+Unlike new syntax, standardized helper functions are relatively lightweight ways to improve the experience of all developers.
+These helper functions are well-trodden cowpaths, each of which deserves consideration for standardization.

+The following functions are only possibilities.
+Choosing which functions to standardize would be bikeshedding for Stage 2.

 ## Function.flow
 The `Function.flow` static method creates a new function by combining several callbacks.